The Danish design kitchen

 In the Danish countryside, just outside Helsingør, in the picturesque village of Humlebæk, Allan Torp and his partner have found their forever home in an old farmhouse built in 1840s.
 The charming house showcases Danish design and featuring a wooden kitchen in oak from Nordiska Kök.
 It harmoniously complements the plastered walls and original roof beams dating back to the time when the house was built.

 Minimalist cabinets in light oak in true Scandinavian design.
+See our Scandinavian design kitchens.

 The house on the Danish countryside, in the small village of Humlebæk, dates back to the 1840s and is close to the Louisiana museum.